 The existence of a sub-group within the Northern Ireland homeless population whose experience is marked by cyclical TA placements, episodes of rough sleeping and other forms of homelessness, has long been recognised.
 This has led to increasing concerns regarding the efficacy of traditional models of TA in the resolution of homelessness for those with more complex needs.
-Yet new research reveals that those experiencing multiple exclusion continue to cycle through traditional hostel and shelter accommodation, with access to self-contained accommodation or alternative models of provision (such as Housing First or housing-led services) very rare.
+Yet my new research report ‘Chronic Homelessness and Temporary Accommodation‘ reveals that those experiencing multiple exclusion continue to cycle through traditional hostel and shelter accommodation, with access to self-contained accommodation or alternative models of provision (such as Housing First or housing-led services) very rare.

 The report takes an in-depth look at the experiences of eight males[i] with a history of repeat homelessness and serial temporary accommodation placements and reveals that most had experienced multiple instances of actual harm and loss within the hostel setting, including violence, intimidation, theft and exploitation.
 Crucially, service users also described hostel accommodation as holding a constant risk of potential harm, with this risk being inextricably linked to the congregate nature of such services: